 The Group has entered into various operating lease agreements for properties, office facilities and equipment.
-These leases have an average life of between 1 to 10 years.
 There are no restrictions placed upon by the Group on entering into these leases.
 Future minimum rentals payable under non-cancellable operating leases are as follows: